pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+#### Day 1107 Double Hit

+Today I can finish my cloud computer course, and obtain my certification about this course, and also I can finish the book that currently I am reading Chaos Engineering, this book it's amazing.
+My next step is create a presentation to give to know my team of this concept, I think that great things can be success if us applying Chaos Engineering in our projects.

 #### Day 1106 Great Rest

 Monday I travel to my work.
 Was travel with duration of 10 hours, I can know all of my team, and I have a great day, my workplace it's amazing I am excited about the next time that I need to go.
 Tomorrow I return to my normal activities, hard work, it's waiting for me.